SOMAS2022/SOMAS2022/README.md

 ## Contribution Guidelines

-A lot of these guidelines are from the [SOMAS2020 repo](https://github.com/SOMAS2020/SOMAS2020/blob/main/docs/SETUP.md) :)
+A lot of these guidelines are from the [SOMAS2021](https://github.com/SOMAS2021/SOMAS2021/blob/main/README.md) and [SOMAS2020](https://github.com/SOMAS2020/SOMAS2020/blob/main/docs/SETUP.md) repos :)

 ### Coding Rules